natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Appendix 1: Data Sources
 ========================

-This is a rough compilation of data sources and suggestions about finding, compiling, and formatting data.
-This section should be used for ideas and suggestions only.
-We will continue to update this section as we learn about new data sources and methods.
+This is a rough compilation of data sources and suggestions about finding, compiling, and formatting data, providing links to global datasets that can get you started.
+It is highly recommended to look for more local and accurate data (from national, state, university, literature, NGO and other sources) and only use global data for final analyses if nothing more local is available.
-A good resource for any type of free geographic datasets is: http://freegisdata.rtwilson.com/

-a. **Average annual precipitation**
+ Average annual precipitation
+ ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

- Average Annual Precipitation may be interpolated from existing rain gages, and global data sets from remote sensing models to account for remote areas.
+ Average Annual Precipitation may be interpolated from existing rain gage point data, and global data sets from remote sensing models to account for remote areas.
 Precipitation as snow is included.
-If field data are not available, you can use coarse data from the freely available global data set developed by the Climatic Research Unit (http://www.cru.uea.ac.uk).
+When considering rain gage data, make sure that they provide good coverage over the area of interest, especially if there are large changes in elevation that cause precipitation amounts to be heterogenous within the AOI.
+If field data are not available, you can use coarse data from the freely available global data sets developed by the Climatic Research Unit (http://www.cru.uea.ac.uk) or WorldClim: http://www.worldclim.org/.

  Within the United States, the PRISM group at Oregon State University provides free precipitation data at a 30-arcsecond resolution.
 See their website at http://www.prism.oregonstate.edu/ and navigate to '800 m Normals' to download data.

-b. **Average annual reference evapotranspiration** (:math:`ET_0`)
+ Average annual reference evapotranspiration (:math:`ET_0`)
+ ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  Reference evapotranspiration, :math:`ET_0`, is the energy (expressed as a depth of water, e.g. mm) supplied by the sun (and occasionally wind) to vaporize water.
-Some global products are available on the internet, such as FAO Penman-Monteith method with limited climatic data, as described in FAO Irrigation and Drainage Paper 56 using data from the `Climatic Research Unit <http://www.cru.uea.ac.uk/data>`_.
 Reference evapotranspiration varies with elevation, latitude, humidity, and slope aspect.
-There are countless methodologies, which range in data requirements and precision.
+There are many methodologies, which range in data requirements and precision.

+ CGIAR provides a global map of potential evapotranspiration, based on WorldClim climate data, which may be used for reference ET: https://cgiarcsi.community/data/global-aridity-and-pet-database/.

- If the use of this grid is not possible, develop monthly average grids of precipitation, and maximum and minimum temperatures (http://www.cru.uea.ac.uk), which need to incorporate the effects of elevation when interpolating from observation stations.
+ You can calculate reference ET by developing monthly average grids of precipitation, and maximum and minimum temperatures (both WorldClim and CRU provide temperature data) which need to incorporate the effects of elevation when interpolating from observation stations.
 Data to develop these monthly precipitation and temperatures grids follow the same process in the development of the 'Average Annual Precipitation' grid, with the added monthly disaggregated grids.

  A simple way to determine reference Evapotranspiration is the 'modified Hargreaves' equation (Droogers and Allen, 2002), which generates superior results than the Pennman-Montieth when information is uncertain.

  .. math:: :math:`ET_0`=0.0013\times 0.408\times RA\times (T_{av}+17)\times (TD-0.0123 P)^{0.76}

  The 'modified Hargreaves' uses the average of the mean daily maximum and mean daily minimum temperatures (Tavg in oC), the difference between mean daily maximum and mean daily minimums (TD), RA is extraterrestrial radiation (RA in :math:`\mathrm{MJm^{-2}d^{-1}}` and precipitation (P in mm per month), all of which can be relatively easily obtained.
 Temperature and precipitation data are often available from regional charts or direct measurement.
 Radiation data, on the other hand, is far more expensive to measure directly but can be reliably estimated from online tools, tables  or equations.
+FAO Irrigation Drainage Paper 56 provides radiation data in Annex 2.

  The reference evapotranspiration could be also calculated monthly and annually using the Hamon equation (Hamon 1961, Wolock and McCabe 1999):